Promoting holistic evidence-based approaches

 I have conducted research (with Jan Horwath) into the emergence and operation of core groups in the UK.
 These findings have been disseminated widely through journal articles, books and conference presentations.
 The findings have influenced more detailed central government guidance and have been formally referenced to reflect this.

-I am currently a book reviewer for several journals and book companies, an Associate Editor for the Journal of Sexual Aggression (in the UK); an invited reviewer for International Journal of Behavioural Consultation and Therapy (IJBCT) (in the USA) as well as operating as a Commissioning Editor for Russell House Publishing (see link section).
+I am currently a book reviewer for several journals and book companies, an Associate Editor for the Journal of Sexual Aggression (in the UK); an invited reviewer for International Journal of Behavioural Consultation and Therapy (IJBCT) (in the USA).
 My drive is to integrate the best of theory, research and practice to influence better outcomes for the children we seek to serve.

 My operational experience includes leading on the investigation of allegations against staff working with children; providing expert reviews of practice; research and evaluation; devising detailed procedures and practice guidance; as well as more general service development and consultancy work at service and case level to all the constituent agencies within the child care field.
 I am also experienced at inter-agency forums such as LSCB and Domestic Violence Strategy Groups and in preparing briefings for Cabinet.

 I have considerable experience in developing and delivering training at all levels from introductory to advanced, on a single-agency and multi-agency basis.
 I have also delivered lectures to the Child Care Award students at the Universities of Salford and Durham and acted as module leader for one around assessment and intervention.

 I maintain my practice skills through consulting to several therapeutic projects for children who have experienced sexual abuse in their families, and projects working with young people who exhibit sexually harmful and violent behaviour.
 I also provide supervision to staff delivering such services as well as providing case consultation and reflective opportunities to maximise personal developmental opportunities .